yk-liu/yk-liu.github.io/info/disclaimer.md

 - Comments containing hate speech, credible threats, or direct attacks on an individual or group.

 The blog owner is not responsible for the content in comments.

+Users of website participate at their own risk, and take personal responsibility for their comments, username, and any information provided.
+The blog owner accepts no responsibility or liability for any data, text, images, messages, or any other materials whatsoever (“Content”) in any comments on this Blog.

 ## Change of Disclaimer